 Start small, measure, expand

-Pick five to ten keywords that match your products and have realistic difficulty scores.
+Pick a handful of keywords that match your products and have realistic difficulty scores.
 Build one solid page per topic cluster.
-Track impressions and position weekly inside Google Search Console.
+Track impressions and position regularly inside Google Search Console.

-If you run a Shopify store and want to skip the manual export-and-spreadsheet loop, RankBird connects directly to your Search Console, builds topic clusters from your real query data, and publishes briefs and articles to your Shopify blog.
-It is available on the Shopify App Store with a free tier, so you can test the workflow on your own data before committing.
+If you run a Shopify store and want to skip the manual export-and-spreadsheet loop, Shopify-native SEO tools connect directly to your Search Console, build topic clusters from your real query data, and publish briefs and articles to your Shopify blog.
+You can test the workflow on your own data before committing.

 Whichever tool you use, the principle stays the same.
 Research what people actually search for, match it to what you actually sell, and let the data, not guesswork, guide what you publish next.